 KCNJ5 (Potassium Voltage-Gated Channel Subfamily J Member 5) is a Protein Coding gene.
 Diseases associated with KCNJ5 include Hyperaldosteronism, Familial, Type Iii and Long Qt Syndrome 13.
-Among its related pathways are Inwardly rectifying K+ channels and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include inward rectifier potassium channel activity and G-protein activated inward rectifier potassium channel activity.
-An important paralog of this gene is KCNJ3.
+Among its related pathways are Transmission across Chemical Synapses and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include inward rectifier potassium channel activity and G-protein activated inward rectifier potassium channel activity.
+An important paralog of this gene is KCNJ6.

 UniProtKB/Swiss-Prot for KCNJ5 Gene